Assad: Capturing Aleppo 'huge step' to end Syria's war

 - Assad praises Aleppo offensive in newspaper interview

-- US Secretary of State and Russian foreign minister meet to discuss Syrian situation
+- US secretary of state and Russian foreign minister meet to discuss Syrian situation

 Aleppo, Syria (CNN)Syria's President has lauded the Syrian army's assault on the beleaguered city of Aleppo, claiming that the effort to recapture it represents "a significant landmark" in bringing the country's 5-year civil war to a close.

-In an interview with Syrian al-Watan newspaper Thursday, President Bashar al-Assad rejected the offer of a humanitarian ceasefire by the rebel opposition as his army tightened the noose on rebel-held part of the key city, according to Syrian state media.
+In an interview with Syria's al-Watan newspaper Thursday, President Bashar al-Assad rejected the offer of a humanitarian ceasefire by the rebel opposition as his army tightened the noose on the rebel-held part of the key city, according to Syrian state media.

-However, in his first public comments since the Aleppo offensive began mid-November, he also cautioned that retaking Aleppo did not in itself mean an end to the bloody conflict.
+However, in his first public comments since the Aleppo offensive began in mid-November, he also cautioned that retaking Aleppo did not in itself mean an end to the bloody conflict.

 "The battle of Aleppo will be a gain, but to be realistic, it doesn't mean the end of the war in Syria," he said.